minhn4/web-app-container/README.md

 `docker push gcr.io/minh-sandbox/web-app-container`

-You can search for `Container Registry` in the console search bar and you'll see the 'web-app-container' repository you've just pushed.
+You can search for `Container Registry` section in the console search bar and you'll see the 'web-app-container' repository you've just pushed.
 Go inside the repository, you'll see your Docker images; you can delete them here if you want to.

 ----------------------------------------------------------------------------------------------------